KiCad/kicad-library-utils/README.md

 **checkruleX_Y.py**: Each checkrule script checks your correspondent rule and prints out a report informing what is in disagreement with the [KiCad Library Convention](https://github.com/KiCad/kicad-library/wiki/Kicad-Library-Convention).

-**check_3d_coverage.py**: This script checks which KiCad footprint files have references to 3D models that exist in the correct `3dshapes` folder in the KiCad library.
+**check_3d_coverage.py**: This script checks which KiCad footprint files have references to 3D models that exist in the associated `3dshapes` folder in the KiCad library.
 It also shows unused 3D model files.

 How to use
 ==========